teo-tsirpanis/Farkle/docs/diagnostics/FARKLE0003.md

+---
+category: Diagnostic codes
+categoryindex: 3
+description: FARKLE0003: Regex cannot be matched by any character
+---
 ## FARKLE0003: Regex cannot be matched by any character

 This warning is emitted when the builder detects that a regex or a part of it cannot be matched by any character.